Improving Low-Resource Machine Translation via Round-Trip Reinforcement Learning: Experiments

-We base our experiments on NLLB-200 (No Language Left Behind) \cite{goyal2022nllb}, a massively multilingual translation model that covers 200 languages.
+We base our experiments on NLLB-200 (No Language Left Behind) \cite{nllbteam2022languageleftbehindscaling}, a massively multilingual translation model that covers 200 languages.
 In particular, we use the distilled 600M and 1.3B parameter variants.
-NLLB is an encoder-decoder Transformer \cite{vaswani2017attention} with language-specific tokens that specify the target language during generation.
-We use the NLLB-MD dataset \cite{ev, goyal2022nllb} in all our experiments.
-We use the provided split of parallel train-, dev- and test-set with respective sizes of 6000, 1310 and 1600 sentences.
-More on hyperparameters and implementation details are in appendix \ref{sec:implementation}.
-Our study focuses on four languages: Central Aymara, Friulian, Wolof and Russian.
-We use GoldFish \cite{chang-etal-2024-goldfish} monolingual model family to score the fluency of the forward translations for every language in addition to chrF++.
+NLLB is an encoder-decoder Transformer \cite{NIPS2017_3f5ee243} with language-specific tokens that specify the target language during generation.
+We use the NLLB-MD dataset \cite{ev, nllbteam2022languageleftbehindscaling} in all our experiments, and follow the provided split of parallel train, dev, and test sets with respective sizes of 6000, 1310, and 1600 sentences.
+We discard the target side during training., hence the self-supervised approach.
+We implement our method in PyTorch \cite{paszke2019pytorchimperativestylehighperformance} using the Hugging Face Transformers library \cite{wolf-etal-2020-transformers}.
+We optimize with AdamW \cite{kingma2017adammethodstochasticoptimization} using a learning rate of $2 \times 10^{-6}$ for 2 epochs with batch size 2, group size $K{=}4$, KL coefficient $\beta{=}0.04$, clip parameter $\epsilon_c{=}0.2$, and a reference update frequency of 16 steps.
+During generation, we use nucleus sampling with temperature scaling (temperature 1.8, top-$k$ 100, top-$p$ 0.95) to encourage diverse candidate generation.
+Our study focuses on the following languages: Central Aymara, Friulian, Wolof, Bhojpuri, Dyula and Russian.
+We use the GoldFish \cite{chang-etal-2024-goldfish} monolingual model family to evaluate the fluency of our system's forward translations for each language.

-First, we compare the base and trained models on these four languages using chrF++ and additionally translation fluency using Goldfish log-probabilities \cite{chang-etal-2024-goldfish}.
-Next, we present reward trajectories for forward and backward translation directions.
-Also, we present a reward function abalation study.
-Finally, we provide a qualitative analysis of model outputs on examples that are not seen in the training data.